tonanth/personal-site/posts/nextjs-sass.md

 ---
-title: 'Beyond the NextJS tutorial: Sass'
+title: 'Using Sass in NextJS'
 description: "Extending NextJS functionality with Sass support."
 date: '2022-08-18'
+publish: true
 ---

-# From plain CSS to Sass.

-## Why Sass?
+# Why Sass?

 When I was writing some CSS for the rendered article HTML, I found myself having to repeatedly target the article first followed by its descendants.
 This resulted in my stylesheet looking something like this: